CAMmag logo

 You’d probably think it should be … but New Zealand does keep throwing in more curve-balls from left field…

-The IceniCAM team has now been to New Zealand three times on research missions, mostly tracking down Phillips mopeds that weren’t supposed to exist—and now it looks as if there’s another one!
+The IceniCAM team has now been to New Zealand three times on research missions, mostly tracking down Phillips mopeds that weren’t supposed to exist—and now it looks as if there’s another one … and maybe two!

 We were contacted and sent pictures of a Phillips-branded (sort of) RM11½.
 This very original machine is finished in factory RM12 Super-50 colours of Pearl Grey (white) with Fire Red trim, but this colour combination wasn’t introduced by Raleigh until 1966, which unquestionably makes it a later Phillips-branded model than our featured Traveller.